-The Annual Financial Statements show the status of PSTA's finances on the basis of generally accepted accounting principles.
+The Comprehensive Annual Financial Report (CAFR) shows the status of PSTA's finances on the basis of generally accepted accounting principles.
 Generally, this is the way the budget is prepared.
-One exception is the treatment of unpaid vacation and a portion of sick leave accumulated by employees.
-The entire unpaid liability for vacation and a portion of sick leave is recorded in the Government-Wide statement of Net Assets in the Annual Financial Statements, whereas the current liability of employees is budgeted as an appropriation in the year when it is expected to be expended.
+One exception is the treatment of unpaid vacation and sick leave accumulated by employees.
+The entire unpaid liability for vacation and sick leave is recorded in the Government-Wide statement of Net Assets in the CAFR, whereas the current liability of employees is budgeted as an appropriation in the year when it is expected to be expended.

-Budget Adjustments and Transfers
+Internal Budget Adjustments:

 Budget adjustments are designed to give PSTA limited flexibility in its budgetary proceedings.
 They may generally be approved for one of three reasons.
 First, a mistake may have been made in the original approved budget.
-Because the budget cycle begins so early in the year, it is very easy to overlook certain items that should have been included, or to over or under estimate the expenses or need for other items.
+Because the budget cycle begins so early in the year, it is very easy to overlook certain items that should have been included, or to over or under estimate the expenses or need other items.
 A second reason for which transfers may be approved is emergency purchases.
 In many instances, equipment, supply, or maintenance costs must be incurred at a higher level than could have been anticipated due to a breakdown of equipment, the assumption of a new service, or unusually large contract prices.
 A third justification for an adjustment is an avoidance of future cost increases.
 Such opportunities often arise when products or services can be purchased at a certain time rather than putting off the purchase until a later date.